run-llama/llama_index/docs/guides/primer/usage_pattern.md

 # LlamaIndex Usage Pattern

 The general usage pattern of LlamaIndex is as follows:
-1. Load in documents (either manually, or through a data loader).
+1. Load in documents (either manually, or through a data loader)
-2. Index Construction.
+2. Parse the Documents into Nodes
+3. Construct Index (from Nodes or Documents)
-3. [Optional, Advanced] Building indices on top of other indices
+4. [Optional, Advanced] Building indices on top of other indices
-4. Query the index.
+5. Query the index

 ## 1. Load in Documents